SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/4_setup_ea_workzone.md

     Go to "Entitlements" and search for "Build Work Zone".

-    If your Subaccount is not entitled yet, select "Edit" --> "Add Service Plans"
+    If your Subaccount is not entitled yet, select "Edit" --> "Add Service Plans".

     ![](images/2_ea_bas_01_new.png)